-By Lacie Kunselman
+By: Lacie Kunselman

 Lacie Kunselman is a second-year student pursuing a double major in professional writing and public relations.
-She aspires to one day be managing editor for a magazine or a PR executive at a sustainable fashion or lifestyle brand.
+She aspires to one day be managing editor for a magazine or be a PR executive at a sustainable fashion or lifestyle brand.
 Her less-academic pursuits include beach volleyball, macrame and thrift shopping.